darsoohoo/grocerylist-firebase-mongodb/README.md

 # Step 4
 **End-User Flows**

-1. Authentication
+1. Authentication <br>
-    1.1 Hit the Google button to log in with a Google account 1.2 Hit the Facebook button to log in with a Facebook account 1.3 Hit the signout button at the top right corner to log out
+    1.1 Hit the Google button to log in with a Google account <br>
+    1.2 Hit the Facebook button to log in with a Facebook account <br>
+    1.3 Hit the signout button at the top right corner to log out <br>

-2. Grocery List
+2. Grocery List <br>
-    2.1 Enter in an item in the textbox and hit the Enter key to add an item to the list 2.2 Click the remove button to remove an item from the list 2.3 Click the checkbox the update an item as purchased or unpurchased
+    2.1 Enter in an item in the textbox and hit the Enter key to add an item to the list <br>
+    2.2 Click the remove button to remove an item from the list <br>
+    2.3 Click the checkbox the update an item as purchased or unpurchased <br>

     Feature Incomplete - Update the item

+### Tools
+- React
+- Material Design Lite
+- Jasmine
+- Jest
+- Firebase Authentication
+- Firebase Database
+- Nodejs
+- Express
+- MongoDB